exobase-inc/archiver/readme.md

 # :zipper_mouth_face: gitzip

+> This repo was cloned from [veshu/gitzip](https://github.com/veshu/gitzip) and then moved into the [exobase-js](https://github.com/exobase-inc/exobase-js) library project where it was converted to Typescript and renamed `@exobase/archiver`.
+Leaving this forked repo here for posterity and credit to Veshu!
+[See it now](https://github.com/exobase-inc/exobase-js/tree/master/packages/archiver).

 This module provides a `gitzip` command that creates zip file ignoring files from `.gitignore` file.

 If the source folder doesn't contain `.gitignore` then all files will be zipped.